Should I Drop Out Of College? Key Factors To Consider

 Finding professional guidance

-Some students may struggle to access traditional therapy due to location or transportation challenges.
-Online therapy can bridge this gap, allowing students to receive care wherever they are.
+Some students may have difficulty attending traditional therapy due to location or transportation challenges.
+Online therapy can bridge this gap, allowing students to receive care wherever they are in the world.
 Online platforms like BetterHelp may have a broad range of therapists available.
 Therefore, clients could have a better chance of finding a therapist who meets their specific preferences.
-Online therapy offers flexibility that may be well-suited for busy college students.
+Online therapy offers flexibility that may be well-suited for busy college students across the country.
 You can schedule sessions around classes, work, and social activities, which may allow students to care for their mental health without missing out on social life.

 Research indicates that online cognitive-behavioral therapy (CBT) may help reduce symptoms of depression.
 Online therapy may also be as effective as in-person therapy.
 By rethinking negative thought processes, students may be able to adopt healthier mental habits.